History of The Musical Stage

 fine tunes by none other than "March King" John Philip Sousa, but the ludicrous script suggested that President Theodore Roosevelt's problems with his strong willed daughter Alice stemmed from a manic obsession with memories of his first wife.
 This groundless revision of history made for lame entertainment, despite a gallant performance by Len Cariou as Teddy.
-Setting Sousa tunes like "Stars and Strips Forever" to dull pseudo-patriotic lyrics won few admirers.
+Setting Sousa tunes like "Stars and Stripes Forever" to dull pseudo-patriotic lyrics won few admirers.

 - Legs Diamond

 (1988 - 64 performances) proved that pop star Peter Allen was neither an actor nor a capable stage composer.
 Writing a pleasant pop tune is one thing

 – creating a compelling song that serves a story's dramatic needs is Carrie: Redefining Disaster